Filming Application Process

 Liverpool Film Office is a one-stop-shop for all filming and photography in the city.
 We are a dedicated team within Liverpool City Council for productions & locations and can assist with all enquiries and relevant liaisons & permissions.

 All FILMING on or around Liverpool City Council land, buildings, facilities and Public Highways WILL REQUIRE PERMISSION*

-Production activity in this current Covid climate brings additional challengers and further assessment is needed.
+Production activity in this current COVID climate brings additional challenges, and further assessment is needed.

 Production should give as much time as possible for a full assessment of activities to take place.
 If insufficient time is given for assessment to take place the production runs the risk of approval not being granted.

 These locations include (but are not exclusive to):

 WE CANNOT PROCESS ANY APPLICATION UNLESS THE FOLLOWING ARE INCLUDED:

 - EVIDENCE OF YOUR PUBLIC LIABILITY INSURANCE (min £5m)